Highlights of History from The Whitehorse Star, 1960-1969

 - March 22, 1965: Senator Robert Kennedy arrives in Whitehorse to climb Mt.
 Kennedy.
 He becomes the first man to reach the top.

 - March 29, 1965: The territorial council approves March 26, 1965 the introduction of daylight saving time in the Yukon, for a year's trial.
-The first daylight saving time starts April 26, 1965.
+The first daylight saving time will start April 26th.

 - April 5, 1965: A huge North American water diversion project is being discussed.
 It would divert waters from Alaska, the Yukon and B.C. through a complex of dams, reservoirs, canals, seaways and pumping stations to Canadian plains, United States and Mexico.

-- April 8, 1965: New Imperial Mines diamon drilling proves an immense ore body at McCrae.
+- April 8, 1965: New Imperial Mines diamond drilling proves an immense ore body at McCrae.

 - April 19, 1965: Canada's Indian Princess Irene Seeseequasis from Saskatchewan gets married in Whitehorse April 19.